mistercwood/etch-a-sketch/README.md

 A digital representation of the classic toy, created as part of the curriculum for [The Odin Project](https://www.theodinproject.com).

+You can play with a live version [here](https://mistercwood.github.io/etch-a-sketch/)!

 Users can choose from multiple painting styles:

 * A default grey